-I recently started offering a support group for women with tokophobia.
-The Tokophobia Support Group is a paid 4-week program whereby we work as a group in overcoming tokophobia.
-I created this because I knew that not all women can afford my private sessions.
-But I also knew that for some because their fear is so scary, they needed support on their fear-clearance journey.
-So this program is the best of both worlds; an online program to teach them how to undertake the fear-clearance work themselves with support from me along the way though weekly group calls.
+I run support group for women with tokophobia.
+The Tokophobia Support Program is a paid 4-week program where we work as a group in overcoming tokophobia.
+I created this because I know that not all women can afford my private sessions.
+But I also know that some need support and accountability on their fear-clearance journey.
+This might be because their fears feel so scary or simply because they need someone to help the keep going.

 If you would like to be alerted the next time I run the Tokophobia Support Program, then pop your details below and I will keep you posted.

 Overcoming tokophobia does not have to follow this trajectory.
 I know of some women who have been committed to ridding themselves of tokophobia over a number of years.
 During that time they’ve tried many different things (and spent a lot of money doing so).
 Some of the things have included education, journalling, meditation, couples therapy, and personal therapy.
 It’s been the culmination over several years that has eventually lead to them being able to free themselves of it.